deepanudaiyar/G-Suite/README.md

 # G-Suite

-Scripts to Onboard &amp; to Offboard users
+Scripts to Onboard and to Offboard users